kevinrodbe/library/content/06-versioning.md

 ```ruby
 Mime::Type.register 'application/vnd.apocalypse.v1+json', :apocalypse_v1
 ```

+TODO: add ApiVersion constraint to routes and scope controllers to proper version module.

 Back in our controller, we need to add an entry to `respond_to` with our custom format.